lucasv621/data-projects-portfolio/README.md

 ### Contact Prediction Challenge
 This project was part of a Kaggle Competition where our team ranked in the top 30%.
 The competition aimed to predict whether a post on an accommodation marketplace would receive more than 3 contacts within the initial 15 days.
 We dealt with a dataset containing millions of observations and numerous features.
 The prediction process involved:
 - Analyzing the data to extract valuable insights and eliminate irrelevant information
 - Crafting new features to improve our predictive abilities
 - Utilizing sparse matrices
 - Implementing various models like Naive Bayes, Decision Trees, and ultimately XgBoost to achieve optimal performance in the competition.

+### Difference in Differences Analysis in Sports
+This university assignment involved conducting a quasi-experiment using the "Difference in Differences" method, a quasi-experimental approach comparing outcome changes over time between a treatment group and a control group.
+Specifically, this technique was utilized to evaluate the performance of Pep Guardiola, a Spanish football coach, in the Premier League.
+The assignment included:
+- Conducting research to **identify the suitable application of the technique** and gathering data through web scraping
+- **Selecting a control group**, a task requiring the demonstration of parallel trends with the treatment group
+- **Executing linear regressions** using the difference-in-differences technique and interpreting the outcomes
+- **Producing a concise report** summarizing the quasi-experiment, limited to a maximum of three pages.

+### Linear Programming in Resource Allocation

+Linear programming involves maximizing or minimizing a linear function while considering various constraints.
+This method is widely applicable in modeling real-life scenarios to find the most effective resource allocation strategies.
+In this specific project, the aim was to allocate students to medical placements, considering preferences from both students and institutions, with the goal of maximizing overall satisfaction.
+The project tasks included:
+- **Problem Modeling:** We defined the problem by proposing an objective function to maximize and setting up different constraints.
+- **Assessing Model Efficiency:** We evaluated the effectiveness of the linear model by using key performance indicators (KPIs) we developed.
+- **Optimizing with CPLEX API:** Utilizing the CPLEX API in Python, we optimized the proposed model to achieve the desired allocation.